HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 & = \prod_{k=t}^{T-1} \pi(A_k|S_k)p(S_{k+1}|S_k, A_k)
 \end{align} $$

-The importance sampling ratio is the relative probability of the trajectory under the target and behaviour policies:
+The importance sampling ratio (rho, $\rho$) is the relative probability of the trajectory under the target and behaviour policies:

 $$
 \begin{align}